alisezer/flask-template/README.md

 `config.py` hold multiple configuration files, which can be used in different scenarios such as testing vs production.

 ### Models
-The models, which are your databse objects, are handled through SQLAlchemy's ORM.
+The models, which are your database objects, are handled through SQLAlchemy's ORM.
 Flask provides a wrapper around the traditional SQLAlchemy package, which is used through out this project.

 The models created are similar to your regular Python classes.
 They are inherited from prespecified SQLAlchemy classes to make database table creation processes easier.
 These models can be found under the `app/models` folder.

-In some projects, models can be handled within only one module, however in my opinion, it makes things easier to handle them in multiple modules (one module per model).
+In some projects, models can be handled within only one module, however in my opinion, it makes things easier when you handle them in multiple modules (one module per model).

 If you want to create more models in your application, you can simply create modules under this folder, and later on tie them back to your app.